eterral/realist-socialism/README.md

 Authentication for users to create, edit, and delete

 ### Front end
-Interavtice front end for users to view data
+Interactive front end for users to view data Searchable results from database

 ## Post MVP